brendonphillips/SepsisTools/README.md

 updated, but the interface will not be changed (as much as possible).

 # Install
-Install the package as `devtools::install("brendonphillips/SepsisTools")` (please install the `devtools` package if you haven't already downloaded it).
+Install the package as `devtools::github_install("brendonphillips/SepsisTools", ref = "main", force = TRUE)` (please install the `devtools` package if you haven't already downloaded it).

 -----
 ## Dependencies